 Both the installation and the performance are on tour in 2019, both in Belgium and internationally.

-Asymptote is an earlier visual theatre performance that stems from a research residency conducted and accompanied by arts works space L’L. The piece was supported and presented throughout Belgium.
+Asymptote is an earlier visual and physical theatre performance that stems from a research residency conducted and accompanied by arts works space L’L. The piece was supported and presented throughout Belgium.

 Another project that originated from the research residency at L'L was the dance performance Selfed.
 Trappeniers worked on it in TAKT Dommelhof (Belgium) and with Plesni Teater Ljubljana (Slovenia).
 The reworked piece was presented as physical theatre during TAKT Festival #17.